QE2 - Properly Crossing The Atlantic

 In some ways I felt a bit of a fraud.

 It was only exceptional circumstances that led me to be able to savour the delights of crossing the Atlantic the 'proper way'.
 Sure I could afford it if I really wanted to, provided a few other luxuries were forsaken.
-And I had previously figured that one day I may part with the thousands needed to make the trip.
+And I had previously figured that one day I might part with the thousands needed to make the trip.
 But I would probably be a lot older.
 Much like the other guests queued in the bleak warehouse that Cunard seemed fit to welcome their clients onto the most sought after ship in the cruise business.

-The few tri-colour balloons did nothing to enhance the surroundings and the shabby makeshift desks which processed us out of America seemed cheap and tatty.
+The few tri-colour balloons did nothing to enhance the surroundings and the shabby makeshift desks that processed us out of America seemed cheap and tatty.
 It was the last I would see of cheap and tatty for the next six days.

 I had an opportunity to live on board the magnificent Queen Elizabeth 2 ocean liner for a week at a fraction of the normal cost and snapped at the chance with immense enthusiasm.